Beyond CAT Scores: How to Build an Unbeatable Profile for Top IIMs (2026-2027)

 Every year, the CAT results are released, and social media is flooded with scorecards boasting 99.8 or 99.9 percentiles.
 Yet, a few months later, many of these "toppers" receive rejection letters from the holy trinity of Indian B-schools: IIM Ahmedabad, Bangalore, and Calcutta (IIM-ABC).
 Why does this happen?
 The answer lies in a single word: Profile.

-A high CAT score is merely the key that unlocks the door to the interview room.
+Whether you're preparing with the best CAT coaching in Jaipur or self-studying, a high CAT score is merely the key that unlocks the door to the interview room.
 Once you are inside, your CAT score takes a backseat, and your past three to five years of life choices are put under a microscope.
 Let us demystify the components of a stellar MBA profile and how you can build one.

 1. Academic Consistency: The Unbreakable Foundation